The Cheesecake You Never Knew You Needed

 • Sift the flour over the cheese batter, and mix just until combined.
 Do not overbeat at this point.
 Pour the batter into the prepared crumb crust.

-• Place in the center of the preheated oven and bake for 12-15 minutes until the cake is puffed.
+• Place in the center of the preheated oven on a sheet pan and bake for 12-15 minutes until the cake is puffed.
 Reduce the heat to 200℉ and continue baking until the cake is mostly set and the very center, the size of a silver dollar, is slightly wobbly.
 The top will be very golden brown.

 • Remove from the oven and cool.
 Refrigerate for at least 6 hours or overnight before serving.
 The cake will keep for up to 2 weeks in the refrigerator.